Modules with irrational slope over tubular algebras: Modules at irrational cuts

 Following \cite{LenzTrans}, say that a module $M$ is {\bf supported on} (or has support in) an interval $(a,b)$ if it is a direct limit of finite-dimensional modules with slope in $(a,b)$.
 So we have just seen that every $M$ with slope $r$ is supported on $(r-\epsilon,r+\epsilon)$.

-\begin{cor} \marginpar{ppashominf} With assumptions and notation as in \ref{ppashom} there is $\epsilon'>0$ such that the conclusions hold also for every module $X\in A\mbox{-}{\rm Mod}$ of slope in (or, more generally, supported on) $(r-\epsilon', r+\epsilon')$. \end{cor}
+\begin{cor} \marginpar{ppashominf} With assumptions and notation as in \ref{ppashom} there is $\epsilon>0$ such that the conclusions hold also for every module $X\in A\mbox{-}{\rm Mod}$ of slope in (or, more generally, which is supported on) $(r-\epsilon, r+\epsilon)$. \end{cor}

-\begin{proof} If we choose any $\epsilon'$ with $0<\epsilon' <\epsilon$ then, by \ref{limit}, every module supported on $(r-\epsilon', r+\epsilon')$ is a direct union of its finitely generated submodules in $(r-\epsilon, r+\epsilon)$.
-If $\phi$ is a pp formula then the functor $\phi(-)$ commutes with direct limits (e.g.~\cite[1.2.31]{PreNBK}), as do representable functors $(X,-)$ where $X$ is finitely presented, so this follows directly from the conclusions of \ref{ppashom}. \end{proof}
+\begin{proof} If $\phi$ is a pp formula then the functor $\phi(-)$ commutes with direct limits (e.g.~\cite[1.2.31]{PreNBK}), as do representable functors $(X,-)$ where $X$ is finitely presented, so this follows directly from the conclusions of \ref{ppashom}. \end{proof}